orolamilekan/wireframing/README.md

 The wireframes use color, real branding, and content that simulates the final product.

 These high-fidelity wireframes are likely being used in the final stages of the design phase to hand off to developers or to demonstrate a functional prototype for feedback.

+ Types of Wireframes

+Wireframes can be divided into two main types:

+### 1. Low-Fidelity Wireframes
+- Simple, sketch-like representations of a design.
+- Usually black and white, with boxes for images and lines for text.
+- Focus on **layout and structure** rather than details.
+- Useful in the **early stages** of design to brainstorm and get feedback quickly.

+ Example: A rough sketch of a website with placeholders saying “Header,” “Menu,” “Image here,” “Button.”

+### 2. High-Fidelity Wireframes
+- More polished and closer to the actual design.
+- Includes fonts, colors, spacing, and sometimes clickable interactions.
+- Focus on **visual design and user experience details.**
+- Used later in the design process, often before prototyping or UI design.

+ Example: A detailed wireframe that looks almost like the final website, showing actual text, styled buttons, and layout.